-Finally, we have the Magellan Outdoor Ice Box 75, which is for those with heavy duty needs.
-It is the largest cooler offered by this brand and is built to offer versatility and performance while remaining remarkably light at only 40 pounds when light.
+Finally, we have the new Magellan Outdoor 55, which has a sleeker design than its predecessor.
+It is the largest cooler offered by this brand and is built to offer versatility and performance while remaining remarkably light at only 23.3 pounds when light.

 Magellan vs. Yeti Tundra